Professor of Semiconductor Devices

 - He is a Fellow of the Royal Society of Edinburgh, Fellow of the Institute of Physics,

-a chartered physicist, a Senior Member of the IEEE, was a Fellow of St. Edmund's College
+a chartered physicist, a chartered engineer, a Senior Member of the IEEE, was a Fellow of St. Edmund's College

 in Cambridge, an EPSRC Advanced Fellow and managed all the Si/SiGe research in the Cavendish Laboratory